 Your pitch deck needs to be well written.
 When you incorporate storytelling into your pitch deck, you'll be able to connect with your audience and create interest in your company or startup.
 It'll help you establish an emotional connection, which increases the likelihood of getting a positive response to your pitch.

-In this post, we’ll explain why you should use storytelling to write your pitch deck, how to use storytelling in your pitch deck, and share resources that'll help you learn more about writing an awesome pitch deck.
+In this post, we’ll explain why you should use storytelling to write your pitch deck, how to use storytelling in your pitch deck, and share pitch deck templates that'll help you learn more about writing an awesome pitch deck.

 Why You Should Use Storytelling to Write Your Pitch Deck